About

 Festival Organizers

-Could Be Design is a Chicago-based design practice directed by Joseph Altshuler and Zack Morrison that designs seriously playful spaces that build solidarity among multiple communities.
-Joseph and Zack provide curatorial leadership and architectural design support to the contributing sukkah design teams.
+Could Be Design is a Chicago-based design practice directed by Joseph Altshuler and Zack Morrison that creates seriously playful spaces that initiate participation, companionship, and solidarity among multiple communities.
+Joseph and Zack provide curatorial leadership for the Festival, architectural design support for the contributing sukkah design teams, and landscape visioning for the festival grounds at James Stone Freedom Square.

 Landscape & Exhibition Design